dillon9/The-Phishing-Project/Emails & Documents/README.md

 # The Art of SE

-When writing good emails and accompanying emails, there are a few things to keep in mind,
+When writing good emails and accompanying documents, there are a few things to keep in mind,

 - Keep it publicly available, a test that uses insider knowledge to spear phish employees demonstrates nothing
 - Know your audience, if targeting R&D, they're not going to be responsive to Policy Change X